• Skip to main content

 AMENITIES

-There are bathrooms (however there are no showers) located near the RV lot which is a short walk from the campground.
+There are bathrooms (no showers) at Guadalupe Mountains National Park located near the RV lot which is a short walk from the campground.
 There is no running water or electrical hookups at any of the sites and the only place to wash dishes is at the sink station outside of the bathrooms.

 It is highly suggested you do not bring perishable items as getting ice for them can be a chore!
 Or you may want to invest in an ice machine that plugs into your vehicle or use dry ice which lasts a lot longer.